Troubleshoot And Repair One-Sided Earphone Failure

 Another common cause of one-sided earphone failure is a malfunctioning driver unit.
 The driver unit is responsible for converting electrical signals into sound waves, and if it fails, you’ll only hear audio from one earpiece.
 This can be caused by a variety of factors, including physical damage, moisture exposure, or manufacturing defects.

 To this issue, try swapping the left and right earpieces to see if the issue follows the earpiece or stays on the same side.
 If the issue follows the earpiece, it’s likely a problem with the driver unit.
-In this case, you may need to replace the earphones or seek professional repair services.
+In this case, you may need to replace the earphones or seek professional services.

 Audio Jack Issues